HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/themes_skins/developing_theme/dev_op_overview/index.md

 # Development and operations overview

-The steps for developing themes for a production portal includes the development of the theme components, their packaging, and their deployment to systems.
+The steps for developing themes for a production portal include the development of the theme components, their packaging, and their deployment to systems.

 The package is created either as the result of a build process that takes the code from a version control system and creates the correct artifacts or the artifacts are created by developers.
 Multiple artifacts create a release and the team that operates the integration and production servers receive and deploy them.